73-SEVENTYTHREE/AnimeHub-Front-End/README.md

 # AnimeHub-Front-End
-The front end of AnimeHub.
+The front end of AnimeHub